Courses

 Risk management has always been in the vanguard of data analytics because risk measurement is a critical element in calculating risk/return tradeoffs.
 This course will examine both qualitative and quantitative analytical methods commonly used in risk management.
 Qualitative tools include impact/likelihood analysis; event and fault trees; threats, vulnerability, and consequences (TVC); and failure mode and effects analysis (FMEA).
 However, a key lesson in risk management is that what gets measured gets managed.
 As a result, a major part of the course will focus on quantitative tools, including modeling and stochastic simulations.
 We will use the @Risk software to build realistic risk models, including one in assessing project management risks.
 The objective of the course is to equip students with practical tools they can apply in risk-based decision making.Prerequisites: 470.681 Probability and Statistics; working knowledge of Excel

-This course instructs students in various visualization techniques and software, including R, Tableau, and vector graphics software (e.g., Adobe Illustrator, Inkscape).
-Students will learn how to ask interesting questions about politics; identify data that can be used to answer those questions; collect, clean and document the data; explore and analyze the data with statistical and graphical techniques; and create compelling, informative and accurate visualizations and present these visualizations to educated audiences.
-Prerequisite: 470.681 Probability and Statistics
+This course instructs students in various visualization techniques and software, such as R, Tableau, and vector graphics software.
+Students will learn how to ask interesting questions about politics; identify data that can be used to answer those questions; collect, clean and document the data; explore and analyze the data with statistical and graphical techniques; and present compelling, informative and accurate visualizations.
+Prerequisite: 470.681 Probability and Statistics and 470.768, Programming and Data Management (470.768 may be taken concurrently with 470.673).

 This course will help students develop graduate writing and research skills.
 Through the rich scholarship of past and present social movements and civic engagement initiatives, students will gain an in-depth overview of the fundamentals of academic writing, style, and composition.
 They will learn how to compose a strong research-based argument, thesis statement, supporting paragraphs and conclusion using credible resources with the proper use of citations.
 These skills will help strengthen their ability to write, synthesize and argue at a graduate level.
 In the third week of the term, students will identify their own independent research topic, and in the latter part of the term, they will shape it into a research question, learn how to engage in critical inquiry using Hopkins’ library resources, and through a writing process broken into scaffolded steps, will formulate an original argument in a cumulative paper.
 Through learning modules that focus on early social movements like the Women’s Suffrage Movement, Civil Rights Movement, Environmental Movement, the White Power Movement, and more contemporary movements like “Me Too”, “Black Lives Matter”, and Climate Justice, students can explore and analyze how well the United States has realized its democratic ideals and obligations while improving upon their research, writing, and critical thinking skills.
 The course is intended for those enrolled in one of the Center for Advanced Governmental Studies (CAGS) graduate programs and for other Advanced Academic Program (AAP) students with the permission of their advisor.